Alpine Ecosystems Research Institute

 Titles

-I am Cofounder, Codirector, and Researcher for the Alpine Ecosystems Research Institute (AERI), formerly the Beartooth Ecosystems Alpine Archaeological Research (BEAAR) Project.
-I am also GIS Specialist for Cannon Heritage Consultants.
-I have my M.A. in Anthropology and graduate GIS certificate from the University of Wyoming.
+Sari B. Dersam is Cofounder, Codirector, and Researcher for the Alpine Ecosystems Research Institute (AERI), formerly the Beartooth Ecosystems Alpine Archaeological Research (BEAAR) Project.
+Sari is also GIS Specialist for Cannon Heritage Consultants.
+She has her M.A. in Anthropology and graduate GIS certificate from the University of Wyoming.
+Sari is also certified as a Soil Food Web Lab-Technician and is qualified to assess soil fertility.

-My published research includes spatial analyses of surface wind patterns and high-elevation site locations in the Beartooth Mountains.
-In that paper, I discuss how a combination of heat conservation and avoidance of biting insects shape the settlement patterning of precontact peoples.
-I hope to compare the differences between mountain ranges, and different types of topographical features in future wind studies.
-My technical specialties include GIS, statistics, and programming in R. My anthropological research interests include high elevation diets, hunting strategies, mobility strategies, and the connection between plant species/communities and the peoples who relate with these ecosystems.
+Sari's published research includes spatial analyses of surface wind patterns and high-elevation site locations in the Beartooth Mountains.
+Her research paper discusses how a combination of heat conservation and avoidance of biting insects shape the settlement patterning of precontact peoples who inhabited the High Lakes Plateau of the Beartooth Mountains.
+Sari's technical specialties include GIS, statistics, and programming in R. Her anthropological research interests include high-elevation diets, hunting strategies, mobility strategies, and human influences on plant and animal communities.